 Take care of your body, she says, because physical health is linked to mental health.

-Ms Dweba also recommends talking to friends regularly through video calls and messaging.
+Ms Dweba also recommends talking to friends regularly through video calls, messaging and phone calls.